Montreal. Home of perhaps the most admired bagel type anywhere. I grew up there, but never wrote on the baked wheat ring. Until now.

-Much has been written on the lore and history of the bagel.
-A Business Insider article in 2016 summarized well the various origin theories.
-Maria Balinska, who wrote a full-length study of bagel history (2009), was interviewed.
-An Atlantic article from 2009 delved further into the history, and also interviewed Balinska.
+Much has been written on bagel lore and history.
+A Business Insider article from 2016 summarized well the various origin theories.
+Maria Balinska was quoted, who wrote a full-length study of bagel history (2009).
+An Atlantic article in 2009 also interviewed her, and delved further into the history.

 It all seems to go back to Middle Ages Poland, or possibly Austria.

-This well-referenced Wikipedia essay is also helpful, in particular to describe similar European and Asian breads.
-For some reason, the bagel came to international prominence.
-Small differences in ingredients and the baking perhaps account for this, although it’s always hard to know.
+This well-referenced Wikipedia essay is also helpful, especially to describe similar European and Asian breads.
+For some reason, it is the Jewish bagel that gained international prominence.
+Perhaps small differences in ingredients and the baking accounted for this, although it’s always hard to know.
 For whatever reason, the “bagel taste” did the trick.

-I can’t add much to the objective historiography, except perhaps to highlight a couple of American press accounts as the bagel was rising (sorry) to national prominence.
+I can’t add much to the objective historiography, except perhaps to highlight some press accounts as the bagel was rising (sorry) to U.S. national prominence.

 In February, 1944 in Manhattan a truckload of bagels was stolen.
 When reported to police, it had to be explained to them what a bagel was.
 See the account, here.
 Until then and for decades after, the bagel was Jewish ethnic food, made where Jews lived and consumed mostly by them.

-A 1975 article in Cortland, New York, “Bagel Becomes an Institution”, shows how the bagel finally left its native precincts.
-It interviewed Connecticut-based Murray Lender, surely responsible more than anyone for putting the bagel on the national map.
+A 1975 article in Cortland, New York, “Bagel Becomes an Institution”, traces how the bagel finally left its native precincts.
+Connecticut-based Murray Lender was interviewed, surely responsible more than anyone for putting the bagel on the national map.

-Lender devised a method to freeze bagels that allowed a highly perishable item to be kept in near-perfect condition for months.
-Hence how something from the corner bakeshop, that might last a day or two in the breadbox, was transformed into a widely-available stand-by.
+Lender devised a method to freeze bagels that allowed a highly perishable item to be kept in near-perfect condition, for months.
+Hence how something from the corner bakeshop, that might last a day or two in the breadbox, was transformed into an easy-to-get stand-by.

-Lender’s 1976 ad in the Watertown Daily Times adroitly explained how easy it was to bring frozen bagels to freshness.
+Lender’s 1976 ad in the Watertown Daily Times adroitly explained how easy it was to use frozen bagels.
 As they were “pre-sliced”, they needed only to be popped in the “toaster or toaster oven” for a morning treat.
 Six varieties were offered at the time.